 ifs/phys_ec/callpar.F90) is modified to introduce extra fields, they must also have GRIB codes defined.

-As these codes are not WMO standard, they do not have shortName or longName attributes and can only be referenced by their GRIB code (as set in NVEXTRAGB) in the model GRIB file.
+As these codes are not WMO standard, they do not have shortName or longName attributes and can only be referenced by their GRIB code (as set in NVEXTRAGB) in the model output GRIB file.

 Available tendency and flux fields

 The following table provides the list of configured fields in OpenIFS.
 Note that these are subject to possible change between model versions.

 |q-tendency (dq/dt) from explicit dynamics||kg/kg/s * s||94||4|